Dust II: Design

 Dust II minimap; red representing bomb points, and green representing team spawn areas (Top is Counter-Terrorists, bottom is Terrorists.)

 Dust II is a video game map featured in the first-person shooter series Counter-Strike.
-The map is set in a dusty environment based on Morocco according to Jess Cliffe, co-designer of the original Counter-Strike game.
+The map is set in a dusty environment based on a mixture of North African, Turkish, and Andalusian influences.
 Like the other maps in the game, players are divided into two teams: Terrorists and Counter-Terrorists.
 The Terrorists have a limited time in which to plant and detonate a bomb; the Counter-Terrorists try to stop them from planting the bomb or to defuse it if it has already been planted.
 The Terrorist side must gain control in one of two locations to plant the bomb; these sites are easily accessible to the Counter-Terrorists at the beginning of the round.
 The map has a few main choke points: "Middle", "Long A", and "B Tunnels".
 Of its layout, the map's creator David Johnston wrote: "...Dust was little more than a figure-of-eight that had grown a pair of arms and legs, centralizing the battles but providing tactical wiggle room."